Chicago/food-inspections-evaluation/README.md

 ## License

+The text of the website is available under [Creative Commons Attribution-ShareALike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

-This repository is licensed under the Apache License v2.0, which is available in LICENSE.md
+The website code is licensed under the Apache License v2.0, which is available in LICENSE.md.

 This work contains other software that is licensed under compatible open-source licenses.